Siddharth Kara

-Siddharth Kara is a Pulitzer Prize Finalist and NY Times bestselling author.
-He is a former British Academy Global Professor and has held academic positions at Harvard University, University of California, Berkeley, and the University of Nottingham.
-He is best known for his book Cobalt Red: How the Blood of the Congo Powers Our Lives (2023).
+Siddharth Kara is a New York Times-bestselling author who has been a finalist for the Pulitzer Prize.
+He is a former British Academy Global Professor and has held academic positions at Harvard University, University of California Berkeley, and the University of Nottingham.
+He is best known for his books Cobalt Red: How the Blood of the Congo Powers Our Lives (2023) and The Zorg: A Tale of Greed and Murder That Inspired the Abolition of Slavery (2025).
 He has also published a trilogy on modern slavery: Sex Trafficking: Inside the Business of Modern Slavery (2009), Bonded Labor: Tackling the System of Slavery in South Asia (2012), and Modern Slavery: A Global Perspective (2017).

 Education and early career

 Kara received a BA in English and Philosophy from Duke University.
-While at Duke University, Kara co-founded the Duke Refugee Action Project, which was the precursor to the prestigious Hart Leadership Program at the Sanford School of Public Policy The project was set up to enable students to volunteer in Bosnian refugee camps in the former Yugoslavia.
+While at Duke University, Kara co-founded the Duke Refugee Action Project, which was the precursor to the Hart Leadership Program at the Sanford School of Public Policy.
+The project was set up to enable students to volunteer in Bosnian refugee camps in the former Yugoslavia.
 He and a few other students obtained a grant from the university, learned basic Bosnian, and procured placements from the United Nations High Commissioner for Refugees to volunteer at camps in the region.

-Kara worked as an investment banker at Merrill Lynch in New York City for several years, during which time he was involved in some of the firm's largest M&A and equity financing transactions.
+Kara worked as an investment banker at Merrill Lynch in New York City for several years, during which time he was involved in some of the firm's largest mergers and acquisitions and equity financing transactions.

 He received an MBA from Columbia University.
 After graduating, he embarked on the first of several long self-funded journeys across the world to research contemporary slavery and child labor.
 He later received a law degree from the BPP Law School in London.